 - Member Price: $1,000

-Black Hills of SD and Eastern Wy, South Dakota, United States of America
+Black Hills of SD, South Eastern Montana and Utah, Utah, United States of America

 Deposit 80% refundable 6 months prior to start date.
 40% refundable 1 month prior to start date.
 No refunds under 1 month of the start date.